bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 <p></p>
 {% endraw %}

-Code Cleanup will add missing const modifiers for you.
+<em>Code Cleanup</em> will add missing <code>const</code> modifiers for you.
 ### Annotate file classes

-Since M13, top-level functions and properties from each source file are put into a separate class file by default (details here).
+Since M13, top-level functions and properties from each source file are put into a separate class file by default (details  [here](http://blog.jetbrains.com/kotlin/2015/09/kotlin-m13-is-out/) ).
 Now we can annotate these classes by applying a file annotation:

 {% raw %}
 <p></p>